ICD Body System

 Brief description:

-This is a primary malignant neoplasm of the mesothelial cells of the body.
-These cells line closed potential spaces of the body including the pleura, pericardium, peritoneum and the tunica vaginalis of the testis.
+Mesothelioma is a primary malignant neoplasm that is rare, aggressive and life-threatening.
+It is a cancer involving the mesothelial cells of the body, which line closed potential spaces of the body including the pleura (most common), pericardium, peritoneum and the tunica vaginalis of the testis.

 Confirming the diagnosis: